Your Computer Is on Fire and the Material AI Stack

 AI as Hidden Labor

-The chapter title "Your AI is Human" is the hinge for the site's concerns.
+The chapter title "Your AI Is Human" is the hinge for this page.
 It does not mean that an AI system is conscious or person-like.
 It means the opposite: apparent autonomy often hides people.
 Moderators, annotators, warehouse workers, call-center staff, contractors, educators, care workers, users, and affected publics all become part of the system that later gets described as automated.

 This is one reason the collection remains useful in 2026.
 AI agents are being sold as systems that can plan, retrieve, draft, route, summarize, and act.
 But every agentic workflow still depends on boundaries, permissions, records, exceptions, review labor, and institutional cleanup.
 The more seamless the interface looks, the more important it becomes to ask what work has been moved out of sight.